-Capital Assets - The CRA's investment in capital assets as of December 31, 2019, approached \$9.9 million, net of accumulated depreciation.
+Capital Assets - The CRA's investment in capital assets as of December 31, 2021, was approximately \$19.6 million, net of accumulated depreciation.
 This investment in capital assets includes land, improvements to the land, and machinery and equipment.
-Net capital assets increased mainly due to the building and property previously mentioned that was bought by the CRA in the current fiscal year.
+Net capital assets increased mainly due to the continued renovations of the building and property located at 99 Bishop Allen Drive previously mentioned that was bought by the CRA in the prior fiscal year.
+This work is expected to continue in the subsequent year.